 Guadalís has been part of the One Minute Play Festival in Chicago and multiple times in NYC and is a Seattle Public Theatre’s 2017 Emerald Prize nominee.
 She’s an artistic associate of Black Lives Black Words, through which she has written two of her ten minute plays, Blue Wall of Silence and Racial Science.
 Guadalís is currently Co-Artistic Director of NYC Latinx Playwrights Circle.

 John Peña is an Afro-Latinx Creative Activist from Washington Heights.
 Combining his passion for queer art, cultural awareness, and community growth; John has founded the Reina Project.
 Reina Project taps from the wealth of QPOC Talent in NYC to produce spaces that center their narratives, bodies, and liberation through art.
 Through this John has been able to cultivate a variety of experiences in NYC from an art installation in the Bronx, to a panel at FlameCon 2019, and more.
 Partnering with countless community members, local orgs, and national platforms, John hopes to continue to display the beauty of QPOC autonomy, art, and liberation.

-David Mendizábal is an NYC based director, designer, and one of the Producing Artistic Leaders of The Movement Theatre Company.
+David (daveed) Mendizábal is an NYC based director, designer, one of the Producing Artistic Leaders of The Movement Theatre Company, and Associate Artistic Director of The Sol Project.
 Learn more about David and his work at www.davidmendizabal.com.